 Being someone who is completely new to the whole fitness world can be quite a daunting experience as you would have heard so many different opinions from different people about what it is that you should be doing.
 You may not even be on a training routine that helps you towards your bodybuilding or fitness goals.

 This is why I would recommend hiring a personal trainer.
 If you find someone who is good at their job, they will take you through it step by step and answer any of your questions along the way.
-You will be given a workout routine that is specifically designed just for you and they can even give you a diet plan that is going to support you in what you are doing in the gym.
+You will be given a workout routine that is specifically designed just for you and they can even give you a diet plan that is going to support you.

 4. Try a New Training Method